 The Council has a range of principal committees which support the work of SCOTESE and who are chaired by senior TVET officials.
 They include:

-- Workforce Development Supply and Demand Principal Committee
+- Workforce Development Supply and Demand Principal Committee;

-- Tertiary Education Quality and Pathways Principal Committee
+- Tertiary Education Quality and Pathways Principal Committee;

-- Data Performance Measurement Principal Committee
+- Data Performance Measurement Principal Committee;

-- Access and Participation Principal Committee.
+- Access and Participation Principal Committee; and

-- Department of Innovation, Industry, Science, Research and Tertiary Education (DIISRTE)
+- Department of Innovation, Industry, Science, Research and Tertiary Education (DIISRTE).

 Australian Skills Quality Authority (ASQA)